smok-serwis/coolamqp/README.md

 Why CoolAMQP?
 -------------

-* tested against all versions of RabbitMQ 3.x (with testing with RabbitMQ 4.x pending)
+It's the best way to talk Python to RabbitMQ with AMQP 0.9.1.

-  * automatic tests check against RabbitMQ 3.10 and RabbitMQ 4.0
+* tested against all versions of RabbitMQ 3.x and RabbitMQ 4.0
 * AMQP 0.9.1 client that's native Python
 * heavily optimized for speed
 * geared towards interfacing with [RabbitMQ](https://www.rabbitmq.com/)